tfullwood/canvas-contrib/Branding/JavaScript/add_link_to_footer/README.md

-HTML Module Warnings
+Additional Footer Links
 ======

-This script appends information to the warning box displayed when an HTTP:// external link is used for a module item in Canvas.

-*Note:* To replace the content instead of appending change the .append to .html
+Adds a link to the end of the footer in Canvas.

 Support
 ======